Frequently Asked Questions

 The Copernicus Accelerator offers a customised business development scheme for the winners of the Copernicus Masters challenges if eligible.
 It supports startups and entrepreneurs from Copernicus Participating Countries to move beyond idea conception into real commercial ventures.

-Selected participants are matched with high-level professionals and benefit from an individual 1-year mentoring alongside further training opportunities.
-The Copernicus Accelerator is a project of the European Commission’s DG Growth.
+Selected participants are matched with high-level professionals and benefit from an individual 10-month mentoring alongside further training opportunities.
+The Copernicus Accelerator is a project of the European Commission’s DG GROW.

 What are the key dates of the competition?

 Awards Ceremony: November/ December 2018

 How do I become the Copernicus Masters Overall Winner?

 The Copernicus Masters Overall Winner is selected from the pool of challenge winners by an international panel of high-ranking experts.